-Rice, pulao and biryani refer to different types of rice dishes.
+Rice, pulao, and biryani refer to distinct types of Indian rice dishes.

-What we call rice is often a simple dish.
+What we call rice is usually a simple dish.
 The rice is cooked by the absorption method, or boiled, or steamed.
-It usually is cooked with water, and most often has nothing else with it.
+It usually is just cooked with water.
 Having said that, the addition of cumin seeds or caraway seeds is common.
-It is usually served as side dish to a main meal, but can sometimes be a course in its own right.
+It is usually served as a side dish to the main meal but can sometimes be a course in its own right.

 Pulao sits somewhere between these two.
 Characteristically it is a one-pot dish with all the ingredients cooked together – but not always.
 It can be served as a side dish, or a course on its own, depending on the complexity of the finished dish.

-There are also a number of other dishes that use rice that are not covered here.
+There are also several other dishes that use rice that are not covered here.
 A particular favourite of mine are rice cakes – idli – which are made from fermented rice batter.
 Let us not overlook kitchri, the original basis of kedgeree, which is a dish of rice and lentils cooked together.
-And then there is kheer, or Indian rice pudding.
-These will all be posted shortly.
+And then there is kheer or Indian rice pudding.

 The second thing is to remember that rice is at its best when it has been washed and allowed to soak.

 The third thing is to cook rice gently.
-Cooked to long, at too high a temperature, with frequent stirring will just produce mush.
+Cooked too long, at too high a temperature, with frequent stirring will just produce mush.

 At this point, let me say that using a microwave to cook rice is a fast path to poor rice.
 Let me also say that rice cookers are not a good choice either.
-Just fine for cooking rice in the Chinese style, but not too good at doing these styles of rice dishes.
-Forego their claimed ease of use, and do it properly.
-Not that much harder, and the results are noticeable.
+Simply fine for cooking rice in the Asian style, but not too good at doing the rice dishes in this cookbook.
+Forego their claimed ease of use and do it properly.
+Not that much harder and the results are noticeable.

 Pulao is best to be served with vegetarian dishes, or if you keep it simple, as a side dish in a feast.
-Pulao came to India from Persia, and has a distinctly Arabic feel and taste.
-It can have nuts and dried fruit, and is often cooked in stock, rather than water.
+Pulao came to India from Persia and has a distinctly Arabic feel and taste.
+It can have nuts and dried fruit and is often cooked in stock, rather than water.
 Vegetables, meat or fish are sometimes added, but it still the rice as the focal part of the dish.
 Colour is an important part of pulao, as is the use of saffron.
-Pulao tends to feature mostly in the northern parts of India, particularly where the Mughul influence occurred.
+Pulao tends to feature mostly in the northern parts of India, particularly where the Mughul influence is seen.

 Our common, but simple, pulao is a mix of white and yellow rice.
 The yellow rice has been fried in ghee, then cooked in stock with saffron.
-It is mixed with the plain white rice, and has cashews, pistachios and dried fruit added.
+It is mixed with plain white rice, then we add cashews, pistachios and dried fruit.
 Another favourite is a simple vegetable pulao, which is rice cooked with mildly spiced vegetables.
-The Kashmiri pulao is an interesting variant with its slightly sweet, saffron infused taste.
+The Kashmiri pulao is an interesting variant with its slightly sweet, saffron-infused taste.

 Each region in India has its own version of biryani.
-They vary so much that it could be best defined only as “rice and things cooked together in layers”.
-In a biryani, the meat, vegetables and rice are cooked separately, and then are layered and baked for final cooking.
+They vary so much that they could be best defined as “rice and things cooked together in layers”.
+In a biryani, the meat, vegetables, and rice are cooked separately, then are layered and baked for final cooking.
 The name biryani comes from the Persian term meaning “fry before cooking”.

-Our favourite is the Lucknavi biryani, largely, I think, because it comes from my father’s birthplace.
-It is a classic lamb and rice dish, and is deserving of a special occasion for it to be served.
-It will take a day or so for marination of the ingredients, and the best part of a day to cook.
-But it is spectacular dish.
+Our favourite is the Lucknavi biryani, largely, I think because it comes from my father’s heritage.
+It is a classic lamb and rice dish, deserving of a special occasion for it to be served.
+It will take a day or so for the marination of the ingredients and the best part of a day to cook.
+But it is a spectacular dish.

 Do not be overwhelmed when you see a biryani recipe.
 It isn’t too hard to prepare if you take time and don’t rush it.